DawidBastek/TodoList/README.md

 2. iOS 15 or higher

 #### How to install
+1. Fork the repo
-1. Clone the repo
+2. Clone the repo
-2. Run `MyTodo.xcodeproj` file
+3. Run `MyTodo.xcodeproj` file

 ### General Notes